rbeyer/kalasiris/README.rst

 ----------

 Are you new to Python?
-Or you just don't want to mess with sophisticated installation of Python?
+Or you just don't want to mess with sophisticated Python installations?
 Or you don't want to commit to installing something when you don't know if it will be worth it?
 Or you just want to write something 'real quick' in Python and just need to call some ISIS programs **now**?